TreePIR: Efficient Private Retrieval of Merkle Proofs via Tree Colorings with Fast Indexing and Zero Storage Overhead: Proof of Lemma

 Note that it is possible that there are no runs before $a_2$, or between $a_2$ and $a_3$, or after $a_3$.

 \textit{In the first sub-case}, the index of interest $\ell=i_r$ is smaller than the index of $a_2$ in~$\vec a'$.
 In order to show that (C1) holds for $\vec a'$ at $\ell=i_r$, we prove that

 noting that in this sub-case the set $\{a_j \colon 4 \leq j \leq i_r\}$ corresponds precisely to the set of the first $i_r-3$ elements in $\vec a'$.
-We demonstrate below that \eqref{eq:A} can be implied from \eqref{eq:Ca}.
+We now demonstrate that \eqref{eq:A} can be implied from \eqref{eq:Ca}.
 Indeed, since $\vec c$ is non-decreasing, from \eqref{eq:Ca} we deduce that

 Combining this with Lemma~\ref{lem:AB}, we obtain the desired inequality \eqref{eq:A} as follows.

 \textit{In the second sub-case}, the index of interest $\ell$ is greater than or equal to the index of $a_2$ but smaller than that of $a_3$ in~$\vec a'$.
 In other words, either $\ell=i_r$ is greater than the index of $a_2$ or $\ell$ is precisely the index of~$a_2$ in $\vec a'$.
 If the latter occurs, let $i_r$ be the end-point of the run preceding $a_2$ in $\vec a'$.
 To prove that (C1) holds for $\vec a'$ at $\ell$, in both cases we aim to show that